 - 1. The initial application and all associated documents and materials; - 2.
-Modification requests and all associated documents and materials; - 3.
-Continuing review/progress reports and all associated documents and materials; - 4.
+Modification requests and all associated documents and materials;

+- Continuing review/progress reports and all associated documents and materials, including the rationale for conducting continuing review of research that otherwise would not require continuing review as described in Section 12; - 4.
 Closure reports and all associated documents and materials; - Reports submitted after study or HUD approval including reports of significant new findings, data and safety monitoring reports, protocol violation reports, complaints, noncompliance, and reports of injuries to subjects including reports of potential unanticipated adverse device events and unanticipated problems involving risks to subjects or others; - 6.
 IRB-approved consent, parental permission, and assent forms; - 7.
 DHHS-approved sample consent form and protocol; - 8.
 DHHS grant application - 9.
-IRB reviewer forms and checklists which include documentation of scientific or scholarly review ; - 10.
+IRB reviewer forms and checklists; - 10.
+Documentation of scientific or scholarly review; - 11.
 Documentation of the type of IRB review.
-For exempt determinations and expedited review, this will include the category under which the review is allowed; - 11.
+For exempt determinations and expedited review, this will include the category under which the review is allowed; - 12.
 For expedited review, documentation of any findings and determinations required by the regulations and study-specific findings supporting those determinations, including, but not limited to, waiver or alteration of consent, waiver of documentation of consent, research involving pregnant women, fetuses, and neonates, research involving prisoners, and research involving children.
-For research reviewed by the convened board these findings and determinations are recorded in the minutes; - 12.
-For expedited review, documentation of the risk determination and period of approval.
-For research reviewed by the convened board these determinations are recorded in the minutes; - 13.
-Documentation of all IRB review actions; - 14.
-Notification of expiration of IRB approval to the investigator; - 15.
-Notification of suspension or termination of research; - 16.
-Letters to investigator informing them of IRB review outcomes; - 17.
-IRB correspondence to and from investigators related to the protocol; - 18.
-All other IRB correspondence related to the research;

-- 19. For studies evaluating the safety or effectiveness of medical devices, documentation of the device determination (exempt, non-significant risk, significant risk); - 20.
-Reports of unanticipated problems involving risk to subjects or others; and - 21.
+For research reviewed by the convened board these findings and determinations are recorded in the minutes; - For expedited review, documentation of the risk determination and period of approval (when continuing review is required).
+For research reviewed by the convened board these determinations are recorded in the minutes; - For expedited review, the rationale for an expedited reviewer's determination under 45 CFR 46.110(b)(1)(i) that research appearing on the expedited review list described in 45 CFR 46.110(a) is more than minimal risk. - 15.
+Documentation of all IRB review actions; - 16.
+Notification of expiration of IRB approval to the investigator; - 17.
+Notification of suspension or termination of research; - 18.
+Letters to investigator informing them of IRB review outcomes; - 19.
+IRB correspondence to and from investigators related to the protocol; - 20.
+All other IRB correspondence related to the research; - 21.
+For studies evaluating the safety or effectiveness of medical devices, documentation of the device determination (exempt, non-significant risk, significant risk); - 22.
+Reports of unanticipated problems involving risk to subjects or others; and - 23.
 Any statements of significant new findings provided to subjects.